By a Canadian Patriot Investigative Team

 Every revolutionary scientific discovery must necessarily throw into question our entire system of axioms which compose our scientific baggage.
 For example, had Kepler accepted the theory that pre-supposed the earth to be at the center of the Solar System 500 years ago, he could never have calculated the relative distance between the planets, nor their elliptical orbits or harmonic arrangement around the Sun.
 Likewise, had Eratosthenes supposed the earth to be flat 2500 years ago, he never could have calculated its circumference.

-Similarly, in order to ensure Canada’s and Quebec’s full participation in a new international Glass-Steagall system revolution, it will be necessary to address and challenge the axioms underlying some of our population’s deeply held beliefs about national history and culture.
+Similarly, in order to ensure Canada’s and Quebec’s full participation in the emerging new pro-development system, it will be necessary to address and challenge the axioms underlying some of our population’s deeply held beliefs about national history and culture.

 The Origins of the Parti Québécois:

 The founders of the Parti Québecois (PQ) never had the intention of transforming Quebec into a truly sovereign country: that is to say, a constitutional republic, independent of the British Empire.
 A republic that would be built upon the inalienable rights of citizens, as these were defined and later enshrined in the preamble of the United States Constitution by the founding fathers of the American republic, as the right to life, liberty and the pursuit of happiness.

 We are not referencing the actual leaders of the PQ, but rather those who, from the beginning, catalyzed the PQ into existence and continue, to this day, to forge and profit from the artificial divisions that were partly successful in setting up the larger segment of the population of Quebec, the French speakers against the English speaking Canadians living in Quebec and the rest of Canada.
 A perceived unbridgeable divide that was famously called The Two Solitudes, in earlier times.